Westborough in Worcester County, Massachusetts — The American Northeast (New England)

 Marker series.
 This marker is included in the Massachusetts Bay Colony—Tercentenary Commission Markers marker series.

 Location.
 42° 14.932′ N, 71° 37.111′ W. Marker is in Westborough, Massachusetts, in Worcester County.
 Marker is on Ruggles Street.
-Touch for map.
 Marker is located at the intersection of Ruggles Street, Mt.
 Pleasant Street and Valley Brook Road.
+Touch for map.
 Marker is in this post office area: Westborough MA 01581, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Hassanamesit (approx. 4˝ miles away); Gen. Henry Knox Trail (approx. 5 miles away); The Minuteman (approx. 5 miles away); "Flame of the Marathon Run" (approx. 5.1 miles away); Thomas Hooker Trail (approx. 5.1 miles away); Indian Reservation (approx. 5.1 miles away); Northborough World War I Memorial (approx. 5.2 miles away); The Bay Path (was approx. 5.2 miles away but has been reported missing. ).